-For the purpose of determining baseline emissions, project participants shall include carbon dioxide emissions from the combustion of the quantity of coal or oil that would be used in each element process in the absence of the project activity.
+For the purpose of determining baseline emissions, project participants shall include carbon dioxide emissions from the combustion of the quantity of coal or petroleum fuel that would be used in each element process in the absence of the project activity.

-The spatial extent of the project boundary encompasses the physical, geographical site of the industrial facility.
+The spatial extent of the project boundary encompasses the physical, geographical site of the industrial facility or the district heating system.